-Choose the menu item Remote | Define Connections [55] for creating/editing of predefined connections.
+Choose the menu item Remote | Define Connections of predefined connections.

 To create a define connection, you need to specify a name of connection for a menu item and then to specify parameters of connection.

 If you not switch on the CheckBox "Save Password", RoboTask doesn't save a password for the next sessions.
 In this case, when trying to connect, a network client will request a password.